CS171/2023/syllabus.md

 ### Monday

 * Hand in your homework assignments at noon ET on Mondays.
-* Complete the assigned pre-reading and the Canvas pre-reading quiz before each week's programming lab.
 *College Students:*  Attend a mandatory programming lab (75 min) where you will work in pairs on self-guided lab notebooks to learn HMTL, CSS, Javascript, and D3.
 You will be assigned into pairs at the beginning of each lab.
 TFs will be available to help you.
 Attendance is mandatory, but if you cannot attend the lab in person and have been excused by the teaching staff, you can attend the virtual lab on Monday evening to get a pair partner assigned.
+Upload the completed lab activities as part of your homework by the following Monday.
 *DCE Students:* Attend a virtual programming lab (75 min) where you will work in pairs on self-guided lab notebooks to learn HMTL, CSS, Javascript, and D3.
 TFs will be available to help you.
 Virtual lab attendance is strongly encouraged, but you might be excused on an individual basis.

 ### Wednesday